Left to right: Murderface, Skwisgaar, Nathan, Pickles, Toki.

 Musical Episode: "Metalocalypse: The Doomstar Requiem — A Klok Opera" picks up where the end of the 4th season left off, only everyone is singing everything.

-Myspeld Rökband: 'Death Clock' is A Good Name For AB And.
+Myspeld Rökband: 'Death Clock' is A Good Name for a Rock Band.
 So good, they had to spell it 'Dethklok' because there is a Real Life thing named 'Death Clock' already!
 By the way, it's a website that counts down to the day you die based on lifestyle choices and other factors.

 Murderface: Now that he's dead, it's easier to say...emotional things about him.